hungvogis/InvestigationDB/README.md

 # seadb
-Application for manager seadb in provinces
+Application for manager data investigation on sea in vodic